Trouble for Atiku Abubakar as middle belt rejects PDP's presidential candidacy

-2023 Presidency: Leaders of Southern Middle Belt Region Reveals Why All Nigerians Must Not Vote Atiku, PDP
+2023 Presidency: Leaders of Southern, Middle Belt Regions Reveal Why All Nigerians Must Not Vote Atiku, PDP

 - Leaders of the southern and middle belt regions of Nigeria have rejected the candidacy of Atiku Abubakar as the flagbearer of the Peoples Democratic Party